mohibr1993/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Using Python to explore data related to bikeshare systems for three cities in the United States [ Chicago, New York City, and Washington] . the program provide descriptive statistics as per user request.
+Python code to explore data related to bikeshare systems for three cities in the United States [ Chicago, New York City, and Washington] . the program provide descriptive statistics like as below
+  #1 Popular times of travel (i.e., occurs most often in the start time)

+	most common month
+	most common day of week
+	most common hour of day
+  #2 Popular stations and trip

+	most common start station
+	most common end station
+	most common trip from start to end (i.e., most frequent combination of start 	station and end station)
+  #3 Trip duration

+	total travel time
+	average travel time

+  #4 User info

+	counts of each user type
+	counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
 Three DataSets for each city its file.